ryanhau94/Data-Science/README.md

-This repo is a collection of codes and learnings that are relevant to different aspects of data science and machine learning.
+This repo is a collection of codes and learning that are relevant to different aspects of software egnineering and machine learning.